lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 Command handlers are the meat of the model.
 They encode the business rules of your model and act as a guardian of the model consistency.
 The command handler must first validate that the incoming command can be applied to the current model state.
 In case of successful validation, one or more event expressing the mutations are persisted.
 Once the events are persisted, they are applied to the state producing a new valid state.

-Because an Aggregate is intended to model a consistency boundary, it's not recommended to validate commands using data that's not available in scope.
-Any decision should be solely based on the data passed in the commands and the state of the aggregate.
-Any external call should be considered a smell because it means that the aggregate is not in full control of the invariants it's supposed to be protecting.
+Because an Aggregate is intended to model a consistency boundary, it's not recommended validating commands using data that is not available in scope.
+Any decision should be solely based on the data passed in the commands and the state of the Aggregate.
+Any external call should be considered a smell because it means that the Aggregate is not in full control of the invariants it's supposed to be protecting.

 There are two ways of sending back a reply: using `Effect.reply` and `Effect.persist(...).thenReply`.
 The first one is available directly on `Effect` and should be used when you reply without persisting any event.
-In this case, you can use the available state in scope because it's guaranteed to not have changed.
+In this case, you can use the available state in scope because it's guaranteed not to have changed.
 The second variant should be used when you have persisted one or more events.
-The updated state is then made available to you on the function used to define the reply.
+The updated state is then available to you on the function used to define the reply.

-You may run side-effects inside the command handler.
+You may run side effects inside the command handler.
 Please refer to [Akka documentation](https://doc.akka.io/docs/akka/2.6/typed/persistence.html#effects-and-side-effects) for detailed information.

 ### Defining the Event Handlers

-The event handlers are used to mutate the state of the aggregate by applying the events to it.
-Event handlers must be pure functions as they will be used when instantiating the aggregate and replaying the event journal.
+The event handlers are used to mutate the state of the Aggregate by applying the events to it.
+Event handlers must be pure functions as they will be used when instantiating the Aggregate and replaying the event journal.
 Similar to the command handlers, a [recommended style](https://doc.akka.io/docs/akka/2.6/typed/persistence-style.html#command-handlers-in-the-state) is to add them in the state classes.

 @[shopping-cart-state-event-handlers](code/docs/home/scaladsl/persistence/ShoppingCart.scala)

-### EventSourcingBehaviour - glueing the bits together
+### EventSourcingBehaviour - gluing the bits together

-With all the model encoded, the next step is to glue all the pieces together so we can let it run as an Actor.
-To do that define an `EventSourcedBehavior`.
-It's recommend to define an `EventSourcedBehavior` using `withEnforcedReplies` when modelling a CQRS Aggregate.
+With all the model encoded, the next step is to glue all the pieces together, so we can let it run as an Actor.
+To do that, define an `EventSourcedBehavior`.
+It's recommended to define an `EventSourcedBehavior` using `withEnforcedReplies` when modeling a CQRS Aggregate.
 Using [enforced replies](https://doc.akka.io/docs/akka/2.6/typed/persistence.html#replies) requires command handlers to return a `ReplyEffect` forcing the developers to be explicit about replies.

 @[shopping-cart-create-behavior](code/docs/home/scaladsl/persistence/ShoppingCart.scala)